azman0101/WordPress-Plugin-Boilerplate/README.md

 ### i18n Tools

-The WordPress Plugin Boilerplate uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+The Update Comparison Plugin uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](http://www.poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)